 fluticasone propionate + salmeterol (Seretide MDI 250/25)

-fluticasone propionate + salmeterol risk profile, scheduling, and guidance for claims professionals and care workers .
-Also known as Seretide MDI 250/25, Fluticasone + Salmeterol Cipla 250/25, SalplusF Inhaler 250/25, Pavtide, Evocair MDI and 15 more.
+What to know about fluticasone propionate + salmeterol — also sold as Seretide MDI 250/25, Fluticasone + Salmeterol Cipla 250/25, SalplusF Inhaler 250/25, Pavtide, Evocair MDI and 15 more: uses, side effects, interactions, and safety considerations for people taking it or caring for someone who is.

 fluticasone propionate + salmeterol (brand names: Seretide MDI 250/25, Fluticasone + Salmeterol Cipla 250/25, SalplusF Inhaler 250/25, Pavtide, Evocair MDI and 15 more) is classified as Low risk (1 risk points) by AllMeds.
 It is a S4 medication under the TGA in Australia.
 Inhaled corticosteroid-beta agonist combination with minimal work capacity impact.